a-random-lemurian/firlas-rules/First Last Rules.md

 1. First Last is not allowed to run for Republic Parliament.
 1. First Last is not allowed to "assist" Katya Reynolds in "becoming the Empress of Humanity".
 1. First Last is not allowed to install an RBMK reactor on his flagship.
-1. First Last is not allowed to refer to any Southern ship designers as "Nitrogenpocket", "Carbondioxidepocket", "Carbonmonoxidepocket", or "Watervaporpocket".
+1. First Last is not allowed to refer to any Southern ship designers as "Nitrogenpocket," "Carbondioxidepocket," "Carbonmonoxidepocket," or "Watervaporpocket".
 1. First Last is not allowed to recreate the Chernobyl incident on his flagship.
 1. First Last is not allowed to hack into the Korath Automaton network and force them to play "BABY SHARK EARRAPE (10 HOUR PERFECT LOOP)".
 1. First Last is not allowed to hack into the Korath Automaton network.
-1. First Last is not allowed to form the "Paid Worlds", "Discount Worlds", "Expensive Worlds", or "Cheap Worlds".
+1. First Last is not allowed to form the "Paid Worlds," "Discount Worlds," "Expensive Worlds," or "Cheap Worlds".
 1. First Last is not allowed to refer to any Southern ship designers as "Methanepocket".
 1. First Last is not allowed to rename the Free Worlds government "the USSR".
 1. First Last is not allowed to argue over whether Katya Reynolds' first name is Katya or Katerina.